UofT Funding and Grants

 losesgrant.jpg

-By 1972, The Centre for Criminology and the Ontario government operated on a well-established relationship until matters of faculty and student research soon became a contested topic that threatened the continuous research grants and funding coming from the provincial government.
+By 1972, The Centre for Criminology had an annual budget of $400,000, of which $252,000 came in the form of sustaining grants, including $65,000 from the Government of Ontario.
+That same year, the research topics of faculty and student research soon became a contested topic that threatened the continuous research grants and funding coming from the provincial government.

-The problem arose when the provincial government modified the terms of its yearly grant proposal which provided the Centre’s researchers with a $400,000 annual research budget.
-The provincial government revealed that the grant would only be provided if the Centre for Criminology granted the government control over its research findings and allowed them to have the final say on whether the criminology research could be published.
+The problem arose when the provincial government modified the funding agreements to include that they must be given the final say on whether the criminology research could be published.
 The government believed it was their responsibility to decide which research findings were suitable and could be made available to the public.
-This of course, was unacceptable to both John Edwards and representatives of the University who insisted upon the University’s right to complete freedom of education.
+This of course, was unacceptable to both John Edwards and representatives of the University who insisted upon the University’s right to complete freedom of research and publication.

 Amidst this controversy with the provincial government, George Kerr, the Provincial Secretary for Justice, played a prominent role.
 He repeatedly made comments to the media, belittling the significance of the Centre's research and disregarding the efforts of its approximately 25 researchers at that time.